elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The Promise.all() method takes an iterable of promises as an input.
 Then returns a single Promise that resolves to array of results, technically can be any iterable but its usually an array.
-This returned promise resolves when all the input's promises get resolved or if the input iterable contains no promises.
+This returned promise resolves when all the input's promises resolve or if the input iterable contains no promises.
 It rejects immediately upon any input promises rejecting or non-promises throwing an error and rejects with this first rejection message/error.
-The new promise resolves when all listed promises get settled, and the array of their results becomes its result.
+The new promise resolves when all listed promises settle, and the array of their results becomes its result.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />